azureossd/azureossd.github.io/_posts/2023-08-17-Using-Xdebug-with-Wordpress-on-App-Service-Linux.md

 cachegrind.out.248.gz
 ```

-You can download these files through an FTP client, Kudu's /newui endpoint, or others.
+You can download these `cachegrind` files through an FTP client, Kudu's /newui endpoint, or others.
 After downloaded, review [PHP performance: Profilers and debuggers for PHP applications on App Service Linux - Reviewing XDebug profiles](https://azureossd.github.io/2023/07/06/PHP-performance-Profilers-and-debuggers-for-PHP-applications-on-App-Service-Linux/index.html#reviewing-xdebug-profiles), ideally using the VSCode option or QcacheGrind.